 The Justice Committee is responsible for scrutinising elements of the Scottish Government's Draft Budget 2018-19 that are within its remit.
 At its meeting on 7 November 2017, the Committee agreed to focus its scrutiny this year on the Crown Office and Procurator Fiscal Service (COPFS) budget.

-The Scottish Government’s Draft Budget 2018-19 is expected to be published on 14 December 2017, and the Committee intends to take evidence from the Lord Advocate at its meeting on 19 December 2017.
-Due to the limited time available to scrutinise the draft budget once it is published, written evidence is being sought ahead of its publication.
+The Scottish Government’s Draft Budget 2018-19 was published on 14 December 2017, and the Committee took evidence from the Lord Advocate at its meeting on 19 December 2017.
+Due to the limited time available to scrutinise the draft budget once it was published, written evidence was sought ahead of its publication.

 Call for written evidence

-The Committee is seeking written evidence on the financial planning of the COPFS.
-The Committee would welcome your views on:
+The Committee sought written evidence on the financial planning of the COPFS.
+The Committee invited views on: